minetest/minetest/doc/lua_api.md

     * with all functions and userdata values replaced by `true`, calling any callbacks here is obviously not possible
 * `minetest.registered_biomes`, `registered_ores`, `registered_decorations`

+Note that node metadata does not exist in the mapgen env, we suggest deferring setting any metadata you need to the on_generated callback in the regular env.

 Server
 ------